Mental Health Services

 Here are our current ongoing mental health offerings:

--One-on-one mental health services (not all insurances accepted at this time, call or text the office)
+-One-on-one mental health counseling (not all insurances accepted at this time, call or text the office)

 -Peer Support Trans Group (not facilitated) on the First Monday and Third Monday of the month at 6:00pm (free)